VideoScribe has a default image quality setting for all images. This article will go through how you can change the default.

 To change the default image quality setting in VideoScribe follow these steps:

 Step 1.
-Click on the cog icon which is located in the bottom right corner of the projects screen (A)
+Click on the cog icon (A) which is located in the bottom left corner of the projects screen.

 Step 2.
-Click the +/- icons next to ‘Default image quality’ (A) to increase and decrease the quality setting for images.
-Click the tick icon to save the changes (B).
+Click the +/- icons next to ‘Default image quality’ (B) to increase and decrease the quality setting for images.
+Click the tick icon to save the changes (C).

 Step 3.
 Open or create a new scribe and any images added to the canvas will be at the new image quality setting.